 “The right offer should be so attractive that only a lunatic would say “NO”.

-It’s imperative to present all the reasons they need to buy right NOW without procrastination.
+It’s imperative to present a reason your prospect needs to buy right NOW without procrastination.

 If your offer is compelling enough…

 … and your prospect already trusts you or what your product will do for them…

 … and if you are offering something they really want…

 … and you have done your selling job right then you should have NO problem closing the deal.